Temboo – my new found friend May 28, 2015Posted by rik94566 in aquaponic automation, aquaponics, arduino, Internet-of-Farming, Temboo.

 add a comment

-Tags: aquaponic automation, DIY aquaponics, rik kretzinger
+Tags: aquaponic automation, automation, Controlled Environment Agriculture, DIY aquaponics, indoors aquaponics, IoT, microcontroller, rik kretzinger

 add a comment